-- Dig, David Nichols's brilliant history of Australian rock and pop music from 1960 to 1985 – the formative years when the nation cast off its colonial cultural shackles and took on the world.
-From the Missing Links to the Triffids, by way of the Bee Gees, Easybeats, Skyhooks, AC/DC, and hundreds more, from cult heroes to international stars, these 600 pages cover the territory in unprecedented depth with Nichols's unique wit and flair.
-(October 2016)
+Dig, David Nichols's history of Australian rock and pop music 1960–85.
+From the Missing Links to the Triffids by way of the Bee Gees, Easybeats, Skyhooks, AC/DC, and many more, cult heroes as well as international stars, these 600 pages cover the territory with Nichols's unique wit and flair.

-- Buried Country, Clinton Walker's fascinating, loving account of Aboriginal country music, has been revised and updated, and is finally getting its due as a groundbreaking work of music and social history.
+Buried Country, Clinton Walker's fascinating account of Aboriginal country music, has been revised and updated, and is finally getting its due as a groundbreaking work of music and social history.

-- Lost Joy, collecting Camden Joy's rants, manifestoes, and stories from the 90s – he kickstarted a new style of writing about music in fiction and criticism
+Lost Joy collects Camden Joy's rants, manifestoes, and stories from the 90s – he kickstarted a new style of writing about music in fiction and criticism